jamesho451/Auto-Check-ARK-Mod-Update/README.md

 # ARK-Auto-Check-Update
-Automatically check update of ark server and its mods and send out email reminder when an update is avaliable For linux only, this instruction is made for both Debian/Ubuntu and CentOS/RHEL
+Automatically check update of ark server and its mods and send out email reminder when an update is avaliable

+# Prerequestities
-Prerequestities: curl, jq, grep.
+curl, jq, grep.
 A quick google search should give you how to install them

+# Some Notes
-The CheckUpdate-Reference is a filled out version of the script for your reference

-I don't include commands for things like creating files and making a file executable because I use programs like WinSCP and Filezilla to access my server's files so if you're lost trying to follow this with only a shell just keep this in mind
+For linux only, this instruction is made for both Debian/Ubuntu and CentOS/RHEL The CheckUpdate-Reference is a filled out version of the script for your reference I don't include commands for things like creating files and making a file executable because I use programs like WinSCP and Filezilla to access my server's files so if you're lost trying to follow this with only a shell just keep this in mind
 The script does give false alarm from time to time, probably because steam's api doesn't have 100% uptime.
 The best practice is to wait till you get two emails in a row before you do anything.

-1. Set up the email server, so you can send email with the mail command 1.1  Run the commands below with root
+# 1. Set up the email server
+1.1  Run the commands below with root
 CentOS/RHEL:
   yum install ca-certificates